 Dr. Neelam Ehsan

-ASSOCIATE PROFESSOR, DEPARTMENT OF CLINICAL PSYCHOLOGY/HEC APPROVED SUPERVISOR
+PROFESSOR, DEPARTMENT OF CLINICAL PSYCHOLOGY/HEC APPROVED SUPERVISOR

 Department of Clinical Psychology.